wp-plugins/notification-bar/readme.txt

 Donate link: http://www.wpfruits.com
 Tags: notification bar, notification bar, notify users, top notification bar, posts, pages Requires at least: 2.8
-Tested up to: 3.4
+Tested up to: 3.5
-Stable tag: 1.0.7
+Stable tag: 2.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A simple notification bar plugin which allows you to add a notifcation bar on the top of your wordpress site.

 == Description ==
-Presenting you the very effective notification bar plugin which add a attracting bar to the top of your website to highlight some specific news  you want to convey to your users.
+Presenting you the very effective notification bar plugin which add a attracting bar to the top or bottom (newly added) of your website to highlight some specific news  you want to convey to your users.
 Notification Bar plugin comes with 5 color options each for the link button and the bar.
 Special Features 5 Different color options to choose from.
 Hides autmatically after 7 seconds.